tue-5AUA0/tue-5aua0.github.io/google_cloud_tutorial.md

 Click on the link to your
 [quotas page](https://console.cloud.google.com/iam-admin/quotas?metric=GPUs%20(all%20regions)&location=GLOBAL), select
 `Compute Engine API` and click `[+] EDIT QUOTAS` at the top of the page.
 On the pane that opens, fill in your details (phone number need not be accurate), and click next.
-Enter a new quota limit (e.g. 2 for 2 GPUs to be used simultaneously), and enter a description (e.g. 'Needed for a university course in deep learning'), click on done and then click submit request.
+Enter a new quota limit (**TIP:** start by requesting only `1` GPU.
+If you request more, it's possible that your request will be denied), and enter a description (e.g. 'Needed for a university course in deep learning, to train neural networks.'), click on done and then click submit request.
 Now, within a couple of minutes, you should receive a confirmation of your request on the email address of your account.